lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 - If there is an address, forward the `msg.data` to the extension using the CALL opcode, appending 52 bytes (20 bytes of `msg.sender` and 32 bytes of `msg.value`).
 Return what the calls returns, or revert if the call failed.

 2. If the data sent to this function is of length less than 4 bytes (not a function selector), return.
-   Whenever the call is associated with native tokens, the function will delegate internally the handling of native tokens to the [`universalReceiver`](#universalreceiver) function passing `_TYPEID_LSP0_VALUE_RECEIVED` as typeId and the calldata as received data, except when the native token will be sent directly to the extension.

 <blockquote>